Esther Warren, Theatre Tech

 Live – A woman being harassed on the street finds power in livestreaming the event.

-Breakup Songs To Dance To – a couple in a long distance relationship realise that things have come to an end.
+Breakup Songs To Dance To – A couple in a long distance relationship realise that things have come to an end.

-Let Me Take a Selfie – A famous influencer tells the story of how she sold her soul in exchange for fame and fortune, not realising that Satan’s on his way coming to collect.
+Let Me Take a Selfie – A famous influencer tells the story of how she sold her soul in exchange for fame and fortune, not realising that Satan’s on his way, coming to collect.

 A really fun project, my first opportunity to light actors alone on stage in that one-person show style that’s now so popular.